Flag of Manitoba: History

 The Manitoba Act received royal assent on May 12, 1870, allowing for the creation of the province of Manitoba; it officially joined Confederation two months later on July 15.
 On August 2 of that same year, an Order in Council was promulgated to establish a seal for the new province.
 It featured the Cross of Saint George at the chief and a bison on a green field for the lower portion.
 Subsequently, King Edward VII issued a Royal Warrant on May 10, 1905, allowing Manitoba to utilize their own coat of arms.
 At the time, this consisted solely of a shield identical to the Great Seal of the province.

 On February 15, 1965, the federal government introduced a new national flag featuring a maple leaf to replace the Union Jack (the official flag) and the Canadian Red Ensign, the country's civil ensign at the time that had been used unofficially as the national flag.
 The Great Canadian Flag Debate that preceded this change showed there were still parts of Canada where imperialist nostalgia was strong.
 Lamenting the demise of the Canadian Red Ensign, its proponents in those regions endeavoured to have it modified as a provincial flag.
 Resistance to the new national flag was most vociferous in the rural areas of Manitoba and Ontario.
 Consequently, both provinces chose to incorporate the Red Ensign into their official flags.
 In Manitoba, Maitland Steinkopf – the Provincial Secretary at the time – favoured a contest to design a provincial flag from scratch.
 In order to meet halfway with those who wanted to utilize the Canadian Red Ensign as Manitoba's flag without modification, the Red Ensign was selected but the provincial shield was employed instead of the national one.
 The Act of Legislature that tabled this flag received royal assent on May 11, 1965.
 The provincial government subsequently sought approval from Queen Elizabeth II, since this entailed defacing a British flag; this was granted on August 27 of that same year.
 The new flag was first hoisted officially on May 12, 1966.
 One of the two flag-raisers at that ceremony was a descendant of Thomas Button, the British explorer who in 1612 raised the first British flag over what is now Manitoba.

-In an online survey conducted in 2001 by the North American Vexillological Association, Manitoba's flag ranked in the bottom half of state, provincial and territorial flags from Canada, the United States, and select current and former territories of the United States.
+In an online survey conducted in 2001 by the North American Vexillological Association (NAVA), Manitoba's flag ranked in the bottom half of state, provincial and territorial flags from Canada, the United States, and select current and former territories of the United States.
 It finished in 44th place out of 72 – one spot behind Ontario's flag – and finished last among Canadian flags.
 The Association was of the opinion that the flag lacked distinctiveness.
 It recommended making the bison as a central figure, as well as doing away with the Union Jack in the canton.